-The impact of the digitalisation of higher education, content development and delivery to make your scholarship known and acknowledged
+The impact of the digitalisation of higher education, content development and delivery

 - Not content, but dialogue: so, what do you need? - What is already out there, usable and under what conditions? - Working with what is already out there, what do you need to add, how will you combine these sources in a pedagogic dialogue? - The content you will develop, how will it be made available, under what conditions?